Sunday, January 19, 2025

 I thank the Good Lord for allowing me to live this long and even though my old body's givin' out on me and the Lord's about to call me home, I still hope I'm granted a few more days and nights to walk T-town's streets and to explore its river banks and swamps.

-I've been pretty serious about learning as much as I could about Tuscaloosa's streets and buildings since the publication of a little book printed in 1978 called PAST HORIZONS along with Matt Clinton's work.
-Seeing as how next year the United States will be celebrating our semiquincentennial or 250th anniversary, it'd be a good idea to put out a new edition of PAST HORIZONS along with the republication of Matt's stuff.
+I've been pretty serious about learning as much as I could about Tuscaloosa's streets and buildings since the Seventies when I found Matt Clinton's books along with the publication of a little book printed in 1978 called PAST HORIZONS .
+Seeing as how next year the United States will be celebrating our semiquincentennial or 250th anniversary, it'd be a good idea to put out a new edition of PAST HORIZONS along with the republication of Matt's stuff. https://america250.org/

 I'll never forget getting out my notebook and making an 1820s page and an 1830s page and an 1840s page and so forth and going through PAST HORIZONS and listing the buildings as to their construction date. https://reclaimalabama.blogspot.com/2023/06/post-will-be-dedicated-to-collecting.html

 That's when I figured out how to read Tuscaloosa addresses.
-I found as I walked down the street, the number of the avenue you crossed as you headed west or the number of street you crossed as you headed south along an avenue determined the first house numbers for each address on the next block.
-I also found that the even numbered addresses were always on the north side or the west side of the street.
+I found as I walked down the street, the number of the avenue you crossed as you headed west or the number of the street you crossed as you headed south along an avenue determined the first house numbers for each address on the next block.
+I also found that the even numbered addresses were always on the north side of a street or on the west side of an avenue.

 Almost 25 years ago I saw how I could sell a half-page of advertising in Old Tuscaloosa Magazine by drawing a downtown street map locating Tuscaloosa's antebellum houses.